ixa-ehu/ixa-heideltime/README.md

 License
 =======

 Apache v2.
-See LICENSE file for details.
+See LICENSE.txt for details.